GeorgeSiougles/TechPro_Final_Project/README.md

 Each service is seperated in its own container respectively.
 The provided scripts can help start and stop the containers after being given the appropriate permissions with `chmod +x filename.sh`.

+The script go.sh also brings the containers down and rebuilds the project.

+The script stop.sh only brings the containers down.

 Both scripts can be started by typing the command `go.sh` and `./stop.sh`

 Executing go.sh rebuilds the code, rebuilds and starts the containers and prunes unused docker resources.